EarthCitizen/escape-artist/README.md

 ### Using

 The data type used to perform text decoration is `Escapable`.
-This defines the constructors for text decoration.
+This defines the constructors for the decoration.
 Each constructor takes a single argument which can be any type which has implemented the class `ToEscapable`.
 This means that all of the following are perfectly valid:

 ```haskell
 {-# LANGUAGE ExtendedDefaultRules #-}